tonipanacek/der-raum/content/services/planning.md

   Fertigung Ihres maßgeschneiderten Entwurfs aus einer Hand vor.  \nUnser Anspruch: ästhetisch, technisch und funktional die Gestaltung einer finalen Kontrolle zu unterziehen und somit für ein rundum begeisterndes Ergebnis zu sorgen."
+en_description: |-
-en_description: "The implementation of the interior design is seamlessly followed by the individual design.
-With a highly motivated, well-coordinated team of designers, our own carpentry manufacturer and in cooperation with architects, we put your shared living space vision into reality.
-In the planning phase, we prepare the on-time, tailor-made production of your tailor-made design from a single source, always with a permanent contact person.  \n Our claim: aesthetically, technically and functionally to subject the design to a final sample so that you are thrilled with the result."
+  The individual design process is seamlessly followed by its implementation.
+With a highly motivated, well-coordinated team of designers, our own carpentry manufacturer, and in cooperation with architects, we put your living space vision into reality.
+In the planning phase, accompanied by your personal contact person, we prepare on-time and precise production of your tailor-made design from a single source.

+  Our claim: To put the design to a final test based on technical and functional rigor so that you are thrilled with the result.

 ---